BOARD of DIRECTORS

 Nanci Morrison has taken on the job of Secretary for the Board, even as she continues to serve on both the Finance and Events Committees.
 She writes "I have loved books since I was a child and the book-mobile would come every two weeks.
 Reading is the key to knowledge and being able to read well makes everything in life easier.
 I would like everyone to benefit from the joys of reading and all the Library has to offer.
 It is such a delightful place!"

-Barbara Stanford joined the Board in 2010 and has served as Membership Chair since 2011.
+Barbara Stanford joined the Board in 2010 and served as Membership Chair from 2011 through 2017.
 A long-time library patron, she maintains the contact information for member mailings and renewal notifications.
 "The Membership Committee has been exploring methods by which the Friends can better reach our community and increase membership and we encourage you to 'Tell a Friend' about the Friends and invite him, her or them to join us in our upcoming activities."

 Wanda Turman is not new to libraries; she and her three siblings were the children of a railroad man who lived all over Southern California, from the beach to the Colorado River.
 After college, she worked for the State of California in different capacities over twenty-five years, spending the final years with the California Department of Corrections in Blythe.
 She retired to Palm Springs six years ago and has kept busy volunteering for small theater groups and helping the Friends with Book Sales and Library events.
 "I love the library," she said.
 "The first thing we would do when moving to a new town was to check in at the library.
 Then it wasn’t a new town anymore!”
 She now also assists with book sorting and membership mailings.